Dudimath/Microsoft-Film-Insights/README.md

 3. Budget Allocation: While higher budget can increase the production value and attract more viewers, it is important to  allocate          budgets strategically.
 Consider the target audience, genre and the market demand to determine the perfect budget for a film.

-4.Genre Analysis and Targeting: Understand the revenue potential and audience preference for different genres.Identify genres  that align   with production studio's srengths and market demand.
+4. Genre Analysis and Targeting: Understand the revenue potential and audience preference for different genres.Identify genres  that        align with production studio's srengths and market demand.

-5.Collaboration and Partnership: Explore collaborations and partnerships with established studios, directors, or industry professionals and actors who have a track record of successful box office performance.
+5. Collaboration and Partnership: Explore collaborations and partnerships with established studios, directors, or industry professionals and actors who have a track record of successful box office performance.